 I have added the following configurations in my bootstrap.yml file.

 Note: The server.port config value can be specified in either file (the application.yml or bootstrap.yml), but the URI to the config server must be specified in bootstrap.yml as it affects the startup sequence.

 Now, we have to create a Rest controller class (“MyController.java) to obtain the key-value pair that we have specified in our demo-client.yml file.
 In this class, I have a Get mapping method named showWord() which will fetch the value of the “country-word” key.

-Now, we can verify our rest end-point by accessing the below URL to get the “country-word” value displayed in the browser.
+Now, we can verify the rest end-point by accessing the below URL to get the “country-word” value display in the browser.
 Also, you can test in your postman

 Now, to test with the spring profiles, let’s create a separate file.
 So, in my same GitHub repository “ConfigurationData “, I have created a file called “demo-client-dev.yml” (or you can create with .properties).
 I have specified it with the “country-word” key and a different value to differentiate it from our original file (demo-client.yml).

 Now, we have to stop our client application “config-1-client”.
 Then only I can modify the original bootstrap YAML file to contain a key of “spring.profiles.active: dev” (This type of key-value pair is for .properties format).
 Then after modifying the file with a new profile configuration, we have to restart your client app.

 Updated bootstrap.yml file:

 Now, we can verify our same rest end-point by accessing the(URL: http://localhost:8002/country-word) to get the “country-word” new value as “India-Profile” should display in the browser. you can also test the same URL in your postman